Expressivity of Neural Networks with Random Weights and Learned Biases: Numerical results

 Intuitively, bias learning should allow a single random set of weights to be used to learn multiple tasks by simply optimizing task-specific bias vectors.
-We confirmed this intuition by training a single-hidden-layer FFN with 32000 hidden units on 7 different tasks: MNIST \cite{deng2012mnist}, KMNIST \cite{clanuwat2018deep}, Fashion MNIST \cite{xiao2017fashion}, Ethiopic-MNIST, Vai-MNIST, and Osmanya-MNIST from Afro-MNIST \cite{wu2020afromnist}, and Kannada-MNIST \cite{prabhu2019kannada}.
+We confirmed this by training a single-hidden-layer FNN with $3.2\times10^4$ hidden units on 7 different tasks: MNIST \cite{deng2012mnist}, KMNIST \cite{clanuwat2018deep}, Fashion MNIST \cite{xiao2017fashion}, Ethiopic-MNIST, Vai-MNIST, and Osmanya-MNIST from Afro-MNIST \cite{wu2020afromnist}, and Kannada-MNIST \cite{prabhu2019kannada}.
 All tasks involved classifying 28$\times$28 grayscale images into 10 classes.
 The random weights were fixed across tasks while different biases were learned.
 We compared bias learning against a fully-trained neural network with the same size and architecture (Fig.~\ref{fig:feed1}B).
 We found that the bias-only network achieved similar performance to the fully-trained network on most tasks (only significantly worse on KMNIST).
-A crucial difference here is that the networks had matched size and architecture, so that the number of trainable parameters in the bias-only network (32 000 parameters) was several orders of magnitude smaller than in the fully-trained case (25 440 010 parameters).
+An important difference here is that the networks had matched size and architecture, so that the number of trainable parameters in the bias-only network ($3.2\times10^4$ parameters) was several orders of magnitude smaller than in the fully-trained case ($\approx 2.5\times10^7$ parameters).
 Notably, a different set of biases was learned for each task.
-We conclude that bias-only learning in FFNs is a viable avenue to perform multi-tasking with randomly initialized and fixed weights, but that it requires a much wider hidden layer than fully trained networks.
+We conclude that bias-only learning in FNNs could be a viable avenue to perform multi-tasking with randomly initialized and fixed weights, but that it requires a much wider hidden layer than fully trained networks.
+Lastly, we note that the networks of Fig.~\ref{fig:feed1}B were trained with uniformly initialized weights, but that one can achieve similar, or even better performance with different weight initializations (see Fig.~\ref{fig:supp-figure}C).